Hiring a CRO agency: 12 *Key* Considerations (and Expert Advice)

 ✓ Identify how the agency differentiates itself

-Specifically focus on their proprietary methodologies, tools they use, industries they’ve served and metrics they’ve helped improve.
+Specifically focus on their proprietary methodologies, the tools they use, industries they’ve served, and the metrics they’ve helped improve.

 ✓ Check if their claims hold ground